1993 Tyson Holly Farms 400

 The 1993 Tyson Holly Farms 400 was the 26th stock car race of the 1993 NASCAR Winston Cup Series season and the 44th iteration of the event.
 The race was held on Sunday, October 3, 1993, before an audience of 45,500 in North Wilkesboro, North Carolina at the North Wilkesboro Speedway, a 0.625 mi oval short track.
 The race took the scheduled 400 laps to complete.
 At race's end, Penske Racing South driver Rusty Wallace would manage to dominate the late stages of the race to take his 29th career NASCAR Winston Cup Series victory and his eighth victory of the season.
 To fill out the top three, Richard Childress Racing driver Dale Earnhardt and Robert Yates Racing driver Ernie Irvan would finish second and third, respectively.

 Background

 The layout of North Wilkesboro Speedway, the venue where the race was held.

 North Wilkesboro Speedway is a short oval racetrack located on U.S. Route 421, about five miles east of the town of North Wilkesboro, North Carolina, or 80 miles north of Charlotte.
 It measures 0.625 mi and features a unique uphill backstretch and downhill frontstretch.
 It has previously held races in NASCAR's top three series, including 93 Winston Cup Series races.
 The track, a NASCAR original, operated from 1949, NASCAR's inception, until the track's original closure in 1996.
 The speedway briefly reopened in 2010 and hosted several stock car series races before closing again in the spring of 2011.
-It was re-opened in August 2022 for grassroots racing.
+It was re-opened in August 2022 for grassroots racing and returned to NASCAR racing in 2023.